How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 Discount: 50% off

-Step 6: Add an optional workshop
+Step 6: Add an optional add-on

 if (env.STRIPE_WORKSHOP_PRICE_ID) {